AggelikiChal/AggelikiChal.github.io/_pages/talks.md

 # Talks

-- The complexity of characteristic formulae, _Seminar on Theoretical Computer Science – Formal Methods, Departments of Informatics and Mathematics, AUTh_.
+- The complexity of characteristic formulae, _Seminar on Theoretical Computer Science – Formal Methods (Departments of Informatics and Mathematics, Aristotle University of Thessaloniki)_.

 - The complexity of deciding characteristic formulae, _The 14th Panhellenic Logic Symposium (PLS 2024)_.